What is an ILP?

 See more about Reasonable Adjustments for Disabled Students.

 ILPs can be generated at any point during the academic year and your course teams will be notified as soon as possible.

 Exeter - How to apply for an ILP

 To apply for an ILP, please complete the ILP Application for Exeter students.

 If you have diagnostic evidence of your disability, medical condition or learning difficulty, you will need to send us a copy.
 We recommend that you password protect any evidence you send to us via email using your date of birth (ddmmyy).

 Your Accessibility Adviser will then contact you to discuss any reasonable adjustments you may need.
 This information will be used to create an ILP which will be sent to your course team and the exams office.
 (You can view your ILP via your Exeter Portal by clicking on 'Student Records System'.)

 Any information you provide to the Accessibility Service will only be shared with people who need to know in order to put support in place for you.
 You can contact your Accessibility Advisor at Accessibility@fxplus.ac.uk or 01326 370460 (via the Compass Helpdesk), or make an appointment through the Study Hub.

 Falmouth - How to apply for an ILP

 Falmouth students can apply for an ILP through My Falmouth.
 After logging into My Falmouth, Click on the Apply for an Individual Learning Plan tile and follow the instructions.
-This video shows you how.
+Watch the video below to see how.